 So from the UN High Commissioner to the one Australian political party who have always spoken out against offshore detention and then to the men themselves, powerful words were being spoken …

-On 7th November, the PNG Court rejected the application on behalf of the remaining refugees to restore operations at the RPC (regional processing centre).
+On 7th November, the PNG Court rejected the application on behalf of the refugees remaining in the centre to restore operations at the RPC (regional processing centre).
 The Chief Justice indicated that the rights of the Manus detainees may have been breached by the centre’s closure but that the course of action should be to seek damages from PNG and Australian authorities.

 On the 9th, the men within the Manus centre were given two days to leave or “force may be used to relocate those who refuse to move voluntarily“.
 Within a few hours, the remaining fences began to be removed.